home-assistant/home-assistant.io/source/_components/asuswrt.markdown

 ## {% linkable_title Padavan custom firmware (The rt-n56u project) %}

 The [rt-n56u project](https://bitbucket.org/padavan/rt-n56u) does not store `dnsmasq.leases` which is used to track devices at `/var/lib/misc/` as `asuswrt` do.
-However this component can still be used for the rt-n56u project by linking `dnsmasq.leases` during the boot process of the router.
+However this integration can still be used for the rt-n56u project by linking `dnsmasq.leases` during the boot process of the router.

 Follow these steps to setup the link.